ahoxus/ahoxus.github.io/drafts/ev.md

 [![{{ page.image }}]({{ page.image }})](/gallery#{{ page.gallery }})

-we can charge your electric car if we schedule it right. there's just 1 slot, and the oven can't be used at the same time! plus our own ev, which doesn't need the plug everyday.
+we can charge your electric car if we schedule it right.

+#home
+there are 2 slots, in which the oven can't be used at the same time with either!

+nor can our [own ev's](/evs), which take turns and still don't need the plug everyday.

+#partner
+we can lend you our [regia douro park](http://regiadouropark.pt) card. they are 2km away, uphill, and have 7 plugs that work 24x7.

+#beware!
-make sure to get in touch to check availability!
+make sure to [get in touch](/members) to check availability!